Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

 Important additional information for patients who may be at higher risk

-For those patients who are classed as extremely clinically vulnerable (you will have received a letter from the NHS about this), face to face treatment may be possible, but this will need to be considered on a case by case basis – we would encourage you to call to discuss this with us.
+For those patients who are classed as extremely clinically vulnerable (you will have received a letter from the NHS about this), face to face treatment may still be possible, but this will need to be considered on a case by case basis – we would encourage you to call to discuss this with us.
 A telephone or video based consultation may be a suitable alternative, although this is likely to limit the treatment that can be provided.

-For patients who are classified as clinically vulnerable (over 70 years of age or with certain underlying health conditions), it is likely that we will be able to offer face to face treatment and we would encourage you to get in contact so that we can discuss your individual situation.
+For patients who are classified as clinically vulnerable (over 70 years of age or with certain underlying health conditions), it is very likely that we will be able to offer face to face treatment and we would encourage you to get in contact so that we can discuss your individual situation.
 This will ensure we are appropriately balancing clinical need (severity of pain, nature of symptoms) with patient safety during these challenging times.